 International Collaborative Grants

 International Collaborative Grants support conferences, workshops, or seminars involving at least two Georgetown faculty and at least one foreign collaborator.
 These grants, of up to $15,000, cover eligible travel and meeting expenses.

-Teams of two or more Georgetown faculty are eligible to apply.
-At least one applicant must be a tenure-line faculty member.
+Teams of two or more full-time Georgetown faculty are eligible to apply.

 Grants support the organization and execution of meetings, such as conferences, workshops, or seminars, designed to further Georgetown faculty research in collaboration with international partners.
 Meetings may be held either on campus or abroad, and should either support the development of a new research project and follow-on grant proposal, or advance an existing project towards completion.